 I believe that parents should be an integral part of the piano lesson experience.
 They should be supportive both of the student and the teacher.
 They are welcome to sit in during lessons as observers only, especially with the younger children.
 This way they can help the child practice at home and make sure time is set apart for piano practice.

-I believe that playing a musical instrument can be beneficial to all students including those with special needs.
+I believe that playing a musical instrument can be beneficial to all students.
 Teaching must be matched to the student’s learning style.
 Therefore, my teaching style, curriculum and approach is flexible, varied and individual.

 In order to provide well-rounded piano instruction with a strong musical foundation, I cover the following skills in varying degrees throughout the time they are studying with me.